Funds & Grants Information

 The National Books Fund is the older of the two funds within the Church Periodical Club.
 NBF has limited itself primarily to books and related materials for adults since the advent of the Miles of Pennies Fund which provides grants for children’s book needs.
 Funds to cover grant requests are donated by individuals, parishes, dioceses, and provinces.
 Friends of CPC are encouraged to contribute regularly to both funds and to sponsor specific requests for books.

-- National Books Fund grant requests come from schools, libraries, individuals, agencies, and parishes throughout the Anglican Communion.
-Receipts from ingatherings conducted in parishes on CPC Sundays should designated for NBF; returns from an NBF endowment fund are also used.
+- National Books Fund was started in the 1940s.
+Grant requests come from schools, libraries, individuals, agencies, and parishes throughout the Anglican Communion.
+Receipts from ingatherings conducted in parishes on CPC Sundays should be designated for NBF; returns from an NBF endowment fund are also used.
 Grant requests are due in March and grants to qualified requests are made annually in June.

 - The Miles of Pennies Fund was established at the Triennial Meeting in Detroit in 1988.
 Returns from a MOP endowment fund are also used to fund grants.
 Grant requests are reviewed, and grants made to qualified requests as they are received.